bhokansonfasig/pyrex/docs/usage.rst

 AntennaSystem and Detector Classes
 ==================================

-The :class:`AntennaSystem` class is designed to bridge the gap between the basic antenna classes and realistic antenna systems including front-end processing of the antenna's signals.
+The :class:`AntennaSystem` class is designed to bridge the gap between the basic antenna classes and realistic antenna systems that include front-end processing of the antenna's signals.
 It is designed to be subclassed, but by default it takes as an argument the :class:`Antenna` class or subclass it is extending, or an object of that class.
 It provides an interface nearly identical to that of the :class:`Antenna` class, but where an :meth:`AntennaSystem.front_end` method (which by default does nothing) is applied to the extended antenna's signals.

 To extend an :class:`Antenna` class or subclass into a full antenna system, inherit from the :class:`AntennaSystem` class and define the :meth:`AntennaSystem.front_end` method.
 If the front end of the antenna system requires some time to equilibrate to noise signals, that can be specified in the :attr:`AntennaSystem.lead_in_time` attribute, adding that amount of time before any waveforms to be processed.
 A different trigger also optionally can be defined for the antenna system (by default it uses the antenna's trigger)::